patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 # 7D Driverless Car System
 Welcome to the 7D Driverless Car!
 This is the system implementation of code designed to support the operation of a driverless car.

+## Purpose
+This is the first and second Summative Assessment requirement for the Object-Oriented Programming module offered by University of Essex Online.

+The first summative assessment is a [Driverless Car System Design Proposal]((https://github.com/patzsantos/e-portfolio-uoeo/blob/0cd367089f5d7937df9a7518871785269ccb4f5f/Driverless%20Car%20Summative%20Assessment%201%20and%202/System%20Design%20Proposal/OOP%20Assignment%201_%20A%20Design%20Proposal%20of%20Software%20to%20Support%20Operation%20of%20a%20Driverless%20Car.pdf)) represented by Unified Modeling Language (UML) models.
+The second part of the assessment is the [System Impelementation](https://github.com/patzsantos/e-portfolio-uoeo/tree/0cd367089f5d7937df9a7518871785269ccb4f5f/Driverless%20Car%20Summative%20Assessment%201%20and%202)), which requires code that executes and tests the autonomous car.

 ## Car Operations
 7D can only start running autonomously only if an authorised user starts it from the front end.
 That user also has the capability to stop the car.